 We illustrate the annotation scheme using a running example.
 Table 1 presents the expected annotation in the context of Ester2 from "Isaac Newton was admitted in June 1661 to Cambridge.
 In 1696, he moved to London as warden of the Royal Mint.
 He was buried in Westminster Abbey.".
 This example illustrates frequent problems for NER task.
-Determining the extent of a NE may be difficult.
-For instance, NER should consider here either "Westminster" (city) or "Westminster Abbey" (church, building).
-Categorizing NEs is confronted to words ambiguities, for instance "Cambridge" may be considered as a city ('loc') or a university ('org').
-In addition, oral transcripts may contain disfluencies, repetitions, hesitations, speech recognition errors: overall difficulty is significantly increased.
-For these reasons, NER over such noisy data is a challenging task.
+Determining the extent of a NE may be difficult, as is the case with: "Westminster" (city) and "Westminster Abbey" (church, building).
+Categorizign NEs is confronted to words ambiguities, for instance "Cambridge" may be considered as a city ('loc') or a university ('org').
+In addition, oral transcripts may contains disfluencies, repetitions, hesitations, speech recognition errors: overall difficulty is significantly increased.
+For these reasons, NER over this data is a challenging task.